ce-lery/corpus-cleaner/README.md

 ## Overview

 Welcome to my repository!
-This repository is a C++ library for quality filtering, deduplication, and unnecessary vocabulary removal for Japanese corpus.
+This repository is a C++ library includes quality filtering, deduplication, and unnecessary vocabulary removal for Japanese corpus.
 The features are following.

 - **Normalizer**: Sentence normalization created by [mecab-neologd](https://github.com/neologd/mecab-ipadic-neologd/wiki/Regexp.ja)